anetczuk/hanlendar/README.md

-# ToDo Calendar
+# Hanlendar

-Name says everything.
+Handy Calendar -- calendar and todo list in one application.

 ## Handling custom classes from Qt Designer